salmanshaikh18/LearnReact/ReduxToolkitExample.md

 )
 ```

-- **Rendering App:**
-  - Uses ReactDOM to render the `App` component inside the Redux `Provider` with the configured Redux store.
+- **`Provider`**: Wraps the entire application, allowing components to access the Redux store.

 ### Summary:

+- The Redux store is configured using Redux Toolkit.
 - The `todoSlice` defines the structure of the Redux store for managing todos.
-- `AddTodo` component handles the addition of new todos.
-- `Todos` component displays the list of todos and provides a button to remove them.
+- Components (`AddTodo` and `Todos`) interact with the Redux store using hooks (`useDispatch` and `useSelector`).
-- The main `App` component brings everything together, and `main.jsx` renders the app with the Redux store provider.
+- The main `App` component renders other components, and `main.jsx` renders the app with the Redux store provider.

-This code structure demonstrates the use of Redux Toolkit to manage state in a React application.
+This structure demonstrates the integration of Redux Toolkit with React for state management in a todo list application.